-When someone asks you to name an ab workout, ‘crunches’ are probably the first thing that come to mind.
+When someone asks you to name the best ab exercise, ‘crunches’ are probably the first thing that come to mind.

-Crunches have to be one of the most well-known and popular workouts to exercise your abs; however, there are many other effective ways you can train your abs.
+Crunches have to be one of the most well-known and popular core exercises; however, there are many other effective ways you can train your abs.

 Below are 5 ab workouts from @wellnessnwander for people who are bored of crunches.